How to start a bus company

 - Vehicles – allocate funds to purchase a bus, or consider a long or short term lease, if more suitable (you can find a cost breakdown below)

-- Maintenance – the coaches will need repairs and fixes, as well as MOTs and other essential services
+- Maintenance – the coaches will need repairs and fixes, as well as MOTs and other essential services.
+Don’t forget running costs of petrol or diesel as well (you may find it worth considering a fuel card).

 - Insurance – minibuses and coaches require specific bus insurance (see below)